iamxiaobo/gitcm/README.markdown

 ## Usage
 First, you need a .gitcmrc file in your directory.
 For example, your work directory is `~/work`, there are many project in this diretory, usually you need do `git cnofig` for each project in their directory.
-Also your personal direcyory is `~/dev`, you need to `git config` for each project too.Through gitcm, just need a .gitcmrc file in your `~/work` with the user.name and user.email used for your company, and another .gitcmrc file in `~/dev` config the user.name and user.email for your personal. then just commit your code without doubt.
+Also your personal direcyory is `~/dev`, you need to `git config` for each project too.Through gitcm, just need a .gitcmrc file in your `~/work` with the user.name and user.email used for your company, and another .gitcmrc file in `~/dev` config the user.name and user.email for your personal. then just commit your code safely

 To init gitcm config, do this:
 ```sh